VapiAI/client-sdk-react/README.md

   mode="chat"
   theme="dark"
   accentColor="#8B5CF6"
-  firstChatMessage="Hello!
-How can I help you today?"
+  chatFirstMessage="Hello!
+How can I help you today?" chatPlaceholder="Type your message here..."
 />
 ```